 Changes to organizations and business strategies create disruption.
 This disruption challenges employee engagement, making it difficult for changes to take root and thrive.
-Change management is a practice that mitigates negative reaction to change and increases organizational support for change initiatives.
+Change management communication is a practice that mitigates negative reaction to change and increases organizational support for change initiatives.

 Change management is important for every organization.
 It is critical when experiencing: